Pete Holohan

-Peter Joseph Holohan (born July 25, 1959 in Albany, New York) is a former professional American football player.
+Peter Joseph Holohan (born July 25, 1959) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the Notre Dame Fighting Irish before being selected by the San Diego Chargers in the seventh round of the 1981 NFL draft.

 Career

 College career

 Holohan was recruited to Notre Dame out of Liverpool High School (New York) as a quarterback.
 He also played basketball and was recruited by Syracuse coach Jim Boeheim.

-When he arrived on campus at Notre Dame, Holohan was set to compete against a group of 11 other quarterbacks that included Joe Montana.
+When he arrived on campus at the University of Notre Dame, Holohan was set to compete against a group of 11 other quarterbacks that included Joe Montana.
 He eventually changed positions and was a member of Notre Dame's 1977 national title-winning team.

 Professional career

-A 6'4", 232-lb. tight end, Holohan was selected by the San Diego Chargers in the seventh round of the 1981 NFL Draft.
+A 6'4", 232-lb. tight end, Holohan was selected by the San Diego Chargers in the seventh round of the 1981 NFL draft.
 He played for twelve NFL seasons from 1981 to 1992 for the Chargers, the Los Angeles Rams, the Kansas City Chiefs and the Cleveland Browns.